survivejs/webpack-book/manuscript/developing/04_linting.md

 ## ESLint Tips

 The great thing about ESLint is that you can shape it to your purposes.
-The community around it is active, and you can find good integration in other tooling as well.
+The community around it's active, and you can find good integration in other tooling as well.
 Consider the tips below.

 ### Usability Tips